A-AFTAHI/AndroidTaskJacker/README.md

 # AndroidTaskJacker

 Android Taskjacker is a Proof of Concept of android taskjacking vulnerability.
-The project provides an android trojan (Fake Dating App) which include a Milicious content to exploit android taskjacking vulnerability.
+The project provides an android trojan (Fake Dating App) which includes a Milicious content to exploit android taskjacking vulnerability.

 This project is for educational purposes, use it on your own risk.